dievskiy/devops-kubernetes-course/part-3/README.md

 # Exercise 3.07: Commitment

 I decided to use PersistentVolumes as I wanted to gain more experience with Kubernetes (I've worked with RDS and CloudSQL a bit).

+# Exercise 3.10: Project v1.6

+For some reason, my app was always logging to stderr, I guess its because of misconfiguration of uwsgi framework I used.